yesodweb/yesod-cookbook/Develop-JS-without-recompiling-the-yesod-project.md

 Here's an example of forcing the javascript to load anew each time the page is loaded.
 For this page, in the templates directory there is a playback.hamlet and playback.julius file.
 When I make changes to the playback.julius, on reload the page will have the new changes, without having to recompile the yesod project.

-Relevant code is after the 'add line 1' and 'add line 2' comments.
+Relevant code is after the 'added line 1' and 'added line 2' comments.
+Also, you'll need to import Text.Julius.

 ```
 playSongWs :: SongId -> WebSocketsT Handler ()